 This magnificent chandelier in the center of the hall has 27,000 crystals!
 Once every 10 years the chandelier is cleaned, at a cost of about €15,000.

 Once summer rolls around performances move to the Baths of Caracalla outdoor theater.
-Some of the outstanding 2020 performances here will include an Andrea Bocelli concert in June, a Cat Stevens concert plus some wonderful operas including Carmen, the Barber of Seville, La Traviata and Aida.
+Some of the outstanding 2021 performances here will include an Andrea Bocelli concert, a Cat Stevens concert plus some wonderful operas.

 The Rome Opera House – Teatro dell’Opera di Roma – is right in the center of Rome just off the Via Nazionale.
 It was first known as the Teatro Costanzi named after its designer and builder, Domenico Costanzi.
 It first opened in November 1880 with a Gioachino Rossini opera performance, Semiramide.